THE HAGGIS BAGGIS LITERARY AWARD

 Mount Holyoke College has a long history of educating women scientists.
 This award, presented by the Mount Holyoke Club of Hartford, recognizes superior achievement in biology.

-The Environmental Action Award proudly goes to Sasha Provost.
+The Environmental Action Award goes to Lilly Provost.

 THE ALICE HAMILTON AWARD for EXCELLENCE IN SCIENCE